-Neymar tells Barcelona teammates he wants to leave
+Neymar tells Barcelona he wants to leave

 Story highlights

-- Neymar given permission to leave Barcelona training
+- Neymar tells Barcelona he wants to leave

 - Brazil star is expected to join Paris Saint-Germain

-The 25-year-old told teammates at the start of a training session which coach Ernesto Valverde gave the Brazilian permission to miss in order to resolve his future.
+The 25-year-old informed his teammates at the start of a training session, which coach Ernesto Valverde gave the Brazilian permission to miss in order to resolve his future.

 The announcement comes amid mounting speculation Neymar is set to join Paris Saint-Germain in a world-record deal.